Double Discovery Center's Summer Academy

 1. Complete the Application:

-- Students must complete all parts of this application with their parents/legal guardians and must complete it in one sitting.
-This application includes three writing prompts (minimum 250 words each).
+• Students should complete all parts of this application with their parents/legal guardians and must complete it in one sitting.
+This application requires your most recent report card/progress report and includes three writing prompts (minimum 250 words each).

 2. Interviews:

-3. Final Steps: Detail the final acceptance stage, mandatory orientation, and form submission.
+3. Final Steps: Confirm enrollment, mandatory orientation, and form submission.

 Key Dates

-- Program Dates: Begins Monday, July 7, and ends Friday, August 1
+• Program Dates: begins Monday, July 13, and ends Friday, August 7

 Frequently Asked Questions